diredocks/gesture-evolution/README.md

 ## Usage

+**Settings won't work in latest version, because I haven't got time to implement that.
+XD**

+As for commit `672a2a8ac2058521d64091e0cf79127cd7e5b927` and earlier:

 1. Perform a three-finger swipe upwards or downwards to toggle the maximized (or fullscreen) state of the current window.
 2. Pinch your fingers together to close (or minimize) the current window.